gregtwallace/goracadm/README.md

 Disclaimer: I only have idrac 6 & 7 to test with.

 ## Implemented (so far)
-Subcommands: racreset, sslcertdownload, sslcertupload, sslkeyupload, sslresetcfg
+Subcommands:
+racreset,
+racresetcfg,
+sslcertdownload,
+sslcertupload,
+sslkeyupload,
+sslresetcfg